 Weekly problem set for the first 5 weeks 50%.
 Midterm proposal + progress report + final report 50%.
 No credit will be given for late assignments.

 If necessary, please contact Prof. Goddard to request an extension.

 General Lab Instructions:

 All homework in this course will focus on using the computers and software programs within the Goddard group to solve chemical problems.
 To prepare for each lab, please read over the homework handout before arriving in the computer lab.
 The labs will be held in 115 Beckman Institute on Friday.
 Since you have a limited time in lab, please be familiar with your homework problem set before your arrival.

-Cheat Sheets: Unix Cheat Sheet
+Additional Resourses: Unix Cheat Sheet

 Questions?
 Comments?
 Send mail to Prof. Goddard or the TAs.